zombiemaker/exp-google-apps-script-chatbot-aws/README.md

 1. Select Navigation Menu (upper lefthand corner) > IAM & Admin > Service Accounts
 1. Select the GCP project that you want to create the service account for
 1. Select "Create Service Account"
+1. Enter the service account details that you want to use
+1. Select "Create"
+1. Select "Done"
+1. Select the "Email"(or Edit) of the new service account to navigate to the service account details
 1. Select "Add Key"

 ## Enable & Configure Google Hangouts Chat API